Rich & fluffy, coconut cream is my go-to substitute for dairy whipped cream. Use this easy coconut whipped cream recipe to top your favorite treats!

 Coconut Cream Recipe Serving Suggestions

-Once you’ve whipped up your coconut cream, you have endless options for serving it.
+Once you’ve made your coconut whipped cream, you have endless options for serving it.
 Dollop it onto almost any dessert – puddings, crumbles, pies, cakes, shortcake, etc. – or use it as the base for a creamy tart or pie.
-I especially like this Coconut Cream Strawberry Tart recipe.
+I especially like this Strawberry Tart recipe.

 I also love topping coconut whipped cream onto overnight oats, like these Strawberry Rhubarb Overnight Oats parfaits.
 It would be equally good on any of these overnight oats recipes or on my baked oatmeal!

-- Scoop the solid coconut cream that has risen to the top of the can, and spoon it into a stand mixer fitted with the whisk attachment.
-Make sure the coconut cream has separated from the coconut water in the can - if it mixes, your coconut cream will not whip.
+- Scoop the coconut solids that have risen to the top of the can, and spoon it into a stand mixer fitted with the whisk attachment.
+Make sure the solids have separated from the coconut water in the can - if it mixes, your coconut cream will not whip.
 Save the leftover coconut water for smoothies.

-- Beat the coconut cream on high speed until it begins to thicken and and peaks form.
+- Beat the on high speed until it begins to thicken and and peaks form.
 Don't over-mix or your cream will soften too much.

 - Add the maple syrup, vanilla, salt, and lemon zest, and mix until combined.
 If your coconut cream is very thick, add 1 to 2 tablespoons lemon juice, if desired.
 If your cream isn't thick enough for the additional liquid, skip the lemon juice.